Engineering, Science

 - Business Engineer

-- Mechanical, energy, transport, medical and paramedical industries.
+- Mechanical engineering, energy, transportation, medical, and paramedical industries.

-- R&D centers, mechanical departments of large companies.
+- R&D centers, mechanical services departments of large companies.

 - Local authorities, specialized organizations, expert activities.